sams/cakemix/README.md

 # cakemix

-"cakemix" is a really simple Linux shell script to shorten the command for creating a new CakePHP project.
+"cakemix" is a really simple Linux shell script to run CakePHP commands.

+Usage:

+> cakemix -p [project-name]

-Normally, to make a new CakePHP project, you enter:
+Creates a new project.

-> composer create-project --prefer-dist cakephp/app myproject

-(where "myproject" is the name of your new CakePHP app.)

-"cakemix" turns the process into:
+> cakemix -s [port]

+Starts the CakePHP development server (on "port" if specified).

-> cakemix myproject
+> cakemix -x

+Sets default permissions on /tmp and /logs folders.

 ## Install and Configure